jat-studio/evolution/README.md

 - random generated
 - 2d world
 - crossplatform
-- generate world with use xxhash hash function and seed Using OpenGL, GLUT project on c++.
+- generate world with use xxhash hash function and seed.
+Using OpenGL, GLUT project on c++.

 Now working on day/night change and time.